-A new tile floor is a strong, long-lasting flooring material that can add beauty and value to your home.
-Tile is also a great choice because of its water-resistant nature and range of available styles and colors.
-However, if you’re considering a tile installation, be aware that beyond the tile itself, your home’s subfloor is an integral part of the installation process and needs to be examined by a professional flooring contractor.
+A new tile floor is not only strong and long-lasting, but will also add beauty and value to your home.
+More reasons tile is a great choice for flooring: its water-resistant nature and range of available styles and colors.
+However, if you’re considering a tile floor installation, be aware that your home’s subfloor is an integral part of the process and needs to be in good shape.

 What is a Subfloor?